-After analysing all company materials to date, JPd highlighted that new brand of Seven Seas missed a comprehensive brand positioning that would fit within new corporate direction, capitalize on the company’s established expertise and engage internally with diverse professionals.
+After analysing all company materials to date, Jpd highlighted that the new brand of Seven Seas missed a comprehensive brand positioning that would fit within the new corporate direction, capitalize on the company’s established expertise, and engage internally with diverse professionals.

-After undergoing series of stakeholder interviews, gathering information from the customer’s and partner’s survey, along with market and competitive analysis, JPd team analysed Seven Seas new marketing strategy document to propose a unified direction for the brand, “Concierge of the Ports”, reflecting company’s integrated service offering and it’s concierge approach towards client needs.
+After undergoing series of stakeholder interviews, gathering information from the customer’s and partner’s survey, along with market and competitive analysis, the Jpd team analysed Seven Seas new marketing strategy document to propose a unified direction for the brand, “Concierge of the Ports”, reflecting company’s integrated service offering and its concierge approach towards client needs.

-Operating in over 18 countries around the world with over 1000 employees, Seven Seas group faced a real challenge of streamlining and communicating the new brand and its mission to the internal and external audience around the globe.
+Operating in over 18 countries around the world with over 1000 employees, the Seven Seas group faced the real challenge of streamlining and communicating the new brand and its mission to the internal and external audience around the globe.

 "Externally, the rebranding has probably gotten the most attention and we are happy to see the engagement with our new brand has been fantastic, from both customers and employees.
 This was the first step for Seven Seas to get a recognisable offering across the world and it has also definitely resulted in a more unified feeling among our employees"

 • Stakeholder Interviews

 • Visual Identity

 • Visual Asset creation